Finance Index

 FX approval workflows provide separation of duties between payment authorization and foreign exchange rate acceptance.
 Treasury teams can review and approve exchange rates independently from standard payment approvals, ensuring FX policy compliance and rate governance.

-Approval workflows can trigger based on currency type, payment amount thresholds, or specific vendor criteria.
+Approval workflows can trigger based on currency type, payment amount thresholds, destination country, or specific vendor criteria.
 This enables organizations to implement treasury policies that require FX review for significant exposures while allowing routine payments to flow through standard approval processes.

 Target Rate Automation